joeyates/chef-capistrano-rails/README.md

 Attributes:

 * `path` - the deployment's directory (defaults to the name of the directive),
+* `environment` - the Rails environment.
+Default: `production`
 * `secret_key_base` - (required) the application's `secret_key_base`,
 * `secret_token` - (required) the application's `secret_token`,
 * `other_secrets` - a Hash of other values to include in the file.

-The supplied data is used to overwrite the content of any existing file.
+The supplied data is used to merged into any existing file.